macder/wfv-validation/tests/README.md

 # Unit Testing

-Unit testing in the context of a WordPress plugin requires some additional setup.
+Testing in the context of a WordPress plugin requires some additional setup.

 The concern is to have a local WordPress testing instance so PHPunit has access to the API.
 Otherwise, any calls to WP methods would fail.